AI Art: What It Is and How It Gets Created

 To establish copyright infringement, “somebody has to copy somebody else” with “substantial similarity” between the works, according to Rob Heverly, an associate professor at Albany Law School.

-AI companies argue that they transform this material enough for it to qualify as fair use.
+AI companies argue that they transform this material enough for it to qualify as fair use — a doctrine in U.S. law that permits limited use of copyrighted material without explicit permission from the copyright holder.
 They claim they’re not selling this work as their own, or copying it line for line; rather, they’re using it to teach their AI models — an entirely different use from the original.

-The plaintiffs in these various lawsuits are seeking to strip these companies of the protective shield of fair use, in addition to monetary damages.
+But a U.S. district judge is allowing a group of artists to advance their allegations of copyright infringement against Stability AI and Runway, leaving AI companies’ claims of fair use in limbo for the time being.
 If the courts ultimately determine that these companies are infringing on creators’ copyrighted work, it could mean a lot more lawsuits.

 AI Art Cannot Be Copyrighted

 The U.S. Copyright Office has long held that works created by non-humans — including machines — are not eligible for copyright.
-So, at the moment, art created using generative AI cannot be fully copyrighted in the United States.
-Without copyright protection, creators may lose control over how their work gets distributed and used, and they may miss out on potential income, since others can freely copy, modify and sell the work without permission or compensation.
+At the moment, art created using generative AI cannot be fully copyrighted in the U.S..
+Without copyright protection, creators may lose control over how their work gets distributed and used, and they may miss out on potential income since others can freely copy, modify and sell the work without permission or compensation.

 The root of this issue lies in the way AI art generators work, which involves recognizing patterns in existing data and replicating those patterns in new ways to form original works of art.
-In other words: Their outputs are simply a culmination of other people’s work, much of which is copyright protected in its own right.
+Their outputs are simply a culmination of other people’s work, much of which is copyright-protected in its own right.

 “The guidelines essentially say that you need to have created the work,” Heverly told Built In.
 “If you just put in, ‘Give me a picture of a starry night,’ you haven’t done the work that’s necessary to create art.
 All the ‘choices’ are made by the AI.
 You haven’t made them.”

 The lines get even blurrier when the creative work is the result of a collaboration between a human and a machine, which is often the case with AI-generated art.
-Under these circumstances, only the human’s contributions to the piece are eligible for copyright.
-This does not include the prompts the person used to instruct the generator, however.
+Under these circumstances, only the human’s contributions to the piece are eligible for copyright — not including the prompts the person used to instruct the generator.

 The Technology Can Be Used Maliciously